Microsoft Agent Framework

 Agent Versioning

-AIAgent v1 = await aiProjectClient.CreateAIAgentAsync(
+AgentVersion v1 = await aiProjectClient.Agents.CreateAgentVersionAsync(

-AIAgent v2 = await aiProjectClient.CreateAIAgentAsync(
+AgentVersion v2 = await aiProjectClient.Agents.CreateAgentVersionAsync(

-instructions: "You are extremely helpful and concise.");
+Instructions = "You are extremely helpful and concise."

-// GetAIAgentAsync returns the latest version
+// GetAgentAsync returns the latest version as an AgentRecord

-AIAgent latest = await aiProjectClient.GetAIAgentAsync(name: "MyAgent");
+AIAgent latest = aiProjectClient.AsAIAgent(latestRecord);

 Agent definitions are immutable after creation — create a new version to change instructions or tools